 Select both circles and go to Object > Blend > Make...

-Select the bottom circle and set 0% for the Opacity in the Transparency palette.
+Select the bottom circle and set 0% for the Opacity in the Transparency panel.

 Now take the Direct Selection Tool (A) and change the shapes of both circles, watching the result.

-I would not got what I wanted, or would have spent a lot of time if every time, if I had to redo the blend object.
+I would not have got what I wanted, or would have spent a lot of time if every time, if I had to redo the blend object.
 Run it dynamically.
 In this delicate work, of course, you will be bothered by the selection of the object (green in my case).
-So turn it off during the dynamic setting of blend object (Command + H).
+So turn it off during the dynamic setting of blend object (Command-H).
 Use the same key combination to turn it on.

 Now let's see where I have used this technique.